roc-lang/roc/BUILDING_FROM_SOURCE.md

 `curl -L https://nixos.org/nix/install | sh`

-You will need to use a new terminal to use nix.
+You will need to start a fresh terminal session to use nix.

 ### Usage